saymrwulf/cryptography/notes.md

-2017-12-28T07:46:00 - Quick fix, referencing a known issue from the official repo (cryptography) 2018-01-07T17:56:00 - Minor doc updates: linking to article on quantization (cryptography) 2018-01-07T03:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography)
+2017-12-28T07:46:00 - Quick fix, referencing a known issue from the official repo (cryptography) 2018-01-07T17:56:00 - Minor doc updates: linking to article on quantization (cryptography) 2018-01-07T03:05:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (cryptography) 2018-01-07T18:07:00 - Minor doc updates: linking to article on quantization (cryptography)